How to Get a Personal Loan: A Helpful Guide

 Filling out a personal loan application is generally a straightforward process, and many lenders (including Citi) offer online applications.
 Here’s what you typically need:

-What happens if you're approved
+What happens if you’re approved for a personal loan

-Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
+Citi offers unsecured, fee-free personal loans to qualified applicants.
 If you think you could benefit from a Citi Personal Loan, apply online today.

 This article is for general educational purposes.
-It is not intended to provide financial or tax advice.
+It is not intended to provide financial advice.
 It also is not intended to describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.
-Please consult your tax advisor with any tax questions.
-Citi is not a tax advisor.

 Additional Resources